Each resource below is listed by type, and details the resource name, owner (in brackets), brief description and link.

 Linked Open Data 5 stars (Tim Berners-Lee) – this year, to encourage people, especially government data owners, along the road to good linked data, Tim Berners-Lee has developed this star rating system.

-NHS Data Model and Dictionary (Department of Health) – example of corporate data standards from the Department of Health.
+NHS Data Model and Dictionary (NHS Digital) – example of corporate data standards from NHS Digital.

 e-Government Metadata Standard (PDF, 0.00Mb)